stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 I want to add analytics to my [11ty](https://www.11ty.dev/) blog that respects my users privacy and takes less than an hour to setup with costing me anything.

-## The contenders
+## The Contenders
-I still think Google Analytics is a great tool but for a simple site where I've no interests in more advanced features or using other related Google tools, it feels overkill.
-There are many, many analytics tools out there aside from Google Analytics.
-I choose three to asses because I feel choosing from three is a good amount of choice.
-Here's my analysis of those tools.
+I still believe Google Analytics is a great tool, but for a simple site where I have no need for advanced features or other related Google tools, it feels excessive.
+There are countless analytics tools available besides Google Analytics.
+I chose three to assess because I think three provides a good balance of options.
+Here’s my analysis of those tools.